MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 [Back to list](#list)

-## Can't sign in to a previously setup HoloLens device
+## Can't sign in to a previously set up HoloLens device

 If your device was previously set up for someone else, either for a client or for a former employee, and you don't have their password to unlock the device, you can use Intune to remotely [wipe](/intune/remote-actions/devices-wipe) the device.
 The device then re-flashes itself.
 > [!IMPORTANT]